 Hyper-V is a hypervisor (or virtualization server) created by Microsoft that is available :

-Important : although virtualization of Hyper-V is not always possible, there is a method to virtualize it seamlessly with VMware Workstation.
+Important : although virtualizing Hyper-V is not always possible, there is a method to virtualize it seamlessly with VMware Workstation or VMware ESXi.

 As explained previously, it's not always possible to virtualize Hyper-V with virtualization software.

-Although this can be done by following our technique mentioned above.
+Although this is possible by following one of the techniques mentioned above.

 So, you will need :